liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/simulation-panel-app.markdown

 [TOC levels=1-4]

-The Simulation Panel App provides new functionality in @product@'s Simulation Menu.
+The Simulation Panel App provides new functionality in @sharepoint@'s Simulation Menu.
 When deploying this sample with no customizations, the *Simulation Sample* feature is provided in the Simulation Menu with four options.